-14) Co-Enrollment
+xiv.
+Co-Enrollment

-- i.
-High school students who are deficient in credits needed to graduate or who need to improve their cumulative grade point average in order to meet graduation requirements may co- enroll in adult secondary education programs for a maximum of two credits under the following conditions: - a) The student must be deficient in the credits required for graduation. - b) The student must be attempting a full load of required credits at the traditional high school during the co- enrollment period. - c) The student must have written authorization for entrance into each course in the co-enrollment program from the home school principal or designee.

-- d) The student's credit deficiencies have not resulted from an intentional, willful neglect of students as determined by the principal or designee. - e) Co-enrollment courses will be limited to core curricular areas as defined in F.S.
-1003.01(14). - f) The student does not have a pattern of excessive absenteeism or habitual truancy or a history of disruptive behavior in school.
+- High school students who are deficient in credits needed to graduate or who need to improve their cumulative grade point average in order to meet graduation requirements may co-enroll in adult secondary education programs for a maximum of two credits under the following conditions: - The student must be deficient in the credits required for graduation. - The student must be attempting a full load of required credits at the traditional high school during the co-enrollment period. - c.
+The student must have written authorization for entrance into each course in the co-enrollment program from the home school principal or designee. - d.
+The student's credit deficiencies have not resulted from intentional, willful neglect of students as determined by the principal or designee. - e.
+Co-enrollment courses will be limited to core curricular areas as defined in F.S.
+1003.01 (14). - f.
+The student does not have a pattern of excessive absenteeism or habitual truancy or a history of disruptive behavior in school. - xv.
+Standard High School Diploma; course and assessment requirements for students with disabilities instructed on Access points - General requirements.
+Beginning in the 2014-2015 school year, students with disabilities entering grade nine may attain a standard diploma and earn standard diploma designations by meeting the requirements in Section 1003.4282 (8)(b) or 1002.3105(5) or 1003.4282(10) and 1003.4285 Florida Statutes (F.S.)